mkloubert/fastcgi-net/README.md

 # fastcgi-net

-FastCGI library for .NET writtem in C#
+FastCGI library for .NET written in C#